MontiCore/monticore/docs/BestPractices-Symbols-Scopes.md

   * symbol table infrastructure for resolving these in `E` scopes, and
   * integration of `S` symbols with the AST of `A`.
 * However, `S` symbols are not automatically instantiated.
-  This has to be described manually, e.g., by extending the symbol table creator or via providing an adapter translating a foreign symbol into an `S` symbol.
+  This has to be described manually, e.g. by extending the symbol table creator or via providing an adapter translating a foreign symbol into an `S` symbol.
-* This can be used, e.g., in these scenarios:
+* This can be used, e.g. in these scenarios:
   * A name of a certain kind is introduced automatically the first time it occurs in a model.
 If it occurs more than once, all other occurrences of the name do not introduce new symbols. (e.g. this happens with features in FDs,